 The future of the PPEO series

-The next three editions of the PPEO will help to address these, and other, evidence needs, and will consider what it means to operationalise the Total Energy Access Framework at national levels; looking at pro-poor community and national energy planning (2016), scaling programmes and financing requirements (2017), and systemic and programmatic delivery of energy access at scale (2018).
+The forthcoming three editions of the PPEO will help to address these, and other, evidence needs, and will consider what it means to operationalise the Total Energy Access Framework at national levels; looking at pro-poor community and national energy planning (2016), scaling programmes and financing requirements (2017), and systemic and programmatic delivery of energy access at scale (2018).